MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-reduced-ui-motion.md

 To check that a webpage is usable with UI animation turned off (reduced motion), in the **Rendering** tool, use the **Emulate CSS media feature prefers-reduced-motion** dropdown list.

-In the accessibility-testing demo webpage, when you turn off animations in the operating system, or emulate that settings by using DevTools, the webpage doesn't use smooth scrolling when you select different menu buttons, such as the blue **Cats** or **Dogs** menu items.
+In the accessibility-testing demo webpage, when you turn off animations in the operating system, or emulate that settings by using DevTools, the webpage doesn't use smooth scrolling when you select the links of the sidebar navigation menu, such as the blue **Cats** or **Dogs** link.
 This is achieved by wrapping the smooth-scrolling setting in CSS in a media query, and then using the **Rendering** tool to emulate the operating system setting for reduced animation.

 **To check whether the page is usable with animations turned off:**